hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Data block will contain a tuple of angle and time stamp.
+Data block will contain a tuple of absolute angle and time stamp.
 There will be no meta ionformation when direction changes.

-## A incremental Rotary Incremental Encoder with start Position
+## An Incremental Rotary Encoder with start Position

 - The value is expressed as a base value type
 - The counter representing the angle follows a linear rule, it can go back and forth